NativeScript/theme/README.md

 }
 ```

-You can easily get light/dark colors:
+You can get light/dark colors:

 ```scss
 Button {